Surrey in the West Indies

-Slavery was already customary on the African continent even before the arrival of Europeans in the 16th century, but its nature changed when the Portuguese and, later, the Dutch, Spanish, French and British became involved.
+Slavery was already customary on the African continent before the arrival of Europeans in the 16th century, but its nature changed when the Portuguese and, later, the Dutch, Spanish, French and British became involved.
 Slaves were displaced by huge distances and the imperial forces of the European powers intentionally changed the cultural landscape of Africa to create trade opportunities that might suit them.

-Like the Dutch colonials in the East Indies, the Europeans hoped to accustom the African continent to European dress, metals and other commodities, so that they could profit once the native people were dependent on them and their products.
+Like the Dutch colonials in the East Indies, the Europeans hoped to accustom the African continent to European dress, metals and other commodities, so that they could profit once the indigenous people were dependent on them and their products.
 In particular, new mining techniques were brought to the copper and gold mines of North Africa, along with steam-powered ships to the trade on the continent’s longer and more navigable rivers.

 The search for rivers which could take cargo ships long distances into the continental mainland was also the pretext for David Livingstone and his 1858 expedition.
 This was funded by the British government, though Livingstone’s real encouragement was bringing an end to the slave trade which cursed so many people.

-It seems that the purpose of Britain’s involvement in the slave trade was to keep up with the many economic rivals in Europe.
-At the approach of the industrial era it became more and more important to voice a claim to economic strength and independence, but slavery brought moral issues to the fore in an age during which Britain was arguably preoccupied with competing with her neighbours.
+It seems that the purpose of Britain’s involvement in the slave trade was profit-driven and to keep up with the many economic rivals in Europe.
+At the approach of the industrial era it became more and more important to voice a claim to economic strength and independence, but slavery brought moral issues to the fore in an age during which Britain was arguably preoccupied with profit and competing with her neighbours.

 The Surrey situation

-Records relating to Surrey at this time give us an insight, not only into the impact made by the presence of Black people in Britain, but also into the consideration given to the ‘negroes’ hundreds of miles away.
+Records relating to Surrey at this time give us an insight, not only into the impact made by the presence of Black people in Britain, but also into the consideration given to the enslaved ‘negroes’ hundreds of miles away.
 The events in Africa and the West Indies were the source of discussion, disagreement and dissent in many areas of society.

 Some protected slavery whilst others were far less comfortable with it; both sides had their reasons.
 Corners of the British Empire like the West Indian colonies and the Britain’s African occupations were of consideration to international traders, land-owners and religious reformers alike; it is difficult to say who was interested first.